Slowdeb/Tryhackme/ide.md

 62337 → Apache httpd 2.4.29 (Codiad 2.8.4)

-Normally when manually enumerating the open ports i start by the http web servers.
+When manually enumerating open ports we can start by the http web servers.

 At port 80 there is a Apache server, but it doesn't have anything of interest.